-But now that you’re paying high mortgage insurance premiums, month after month and year after year, you might not be so sure.
-In fact, someone with a $250,000 FHA loan can expect to pay about $30,000 in mortgage insurance premiums over the life of the loan.
+But this loan program has a tradeoff: FHA mortgage insurance premiums (MIP).
+Someone with a $250,000 FHA loan can expect to pay about $30,000 in mortgage insurance premiums over the life of the loan.

 - The mortgage loan is in good standing

 - Your loan balance is at or below 78% of the last FHA-appraised value, usually the original purchase price.

 If you haven’t quite reached the 78% loan-to-value ratio (LTV), keep making regular payments and checking with your loan servicer.